webdevelopers-eu/DNA-Parallax/README.md

 **There is not much to say.
 If you know how to use `@keyframes` CSS then you know how to use this.**

 Define your CSS `@keyframes` animation and put its name into `parallax` attribute on the element to be animated.
-You can use multiple white-space animation names and they will get merged into one final animation.
+You can use multiple white-space separated animation names and they will get merged into one final animation.
 Possible mergin conflicts will be resolved that later animation's conflicting CSS styles will overwrite previous animation's styles.

 If you add `role="parallax-container"` on any of element's parent then that element will be used to determine the animation progress.